Scope and Rates

 - tax point (date of taxable supply) - if an advance payment is received prior to the date the invoice is issued then the date of the advance payment must be shown

-- invoices are not required to be issued for exempt supplies, but invoices are required to be issued for zero-rated supplies VAT 56 authorization.
+- invoices are not required to be issued for exempt supplies, but invoices are required to be issued for zero-rated supplies such as those issued to a customer with a VAT 56 authorization(see below).

 The VAT 13A (now called Section 56 authorization) provides that where a VAT registered trader derives 75 percent or more of his/her annual income from certain zero-rated supplies of goods from Ireland to overseas customers such as goods sold and dispatched to customers outside the EU, to VAT registered persons in other EU Member States etc. the trader can apply to the Irish Revenue Commissioners to have most goods and services supplied to him/her from Irish suppliers at the zero-percent VAT rate.
 The relief does not apply to items on which input VAT recovery is not allowed (such as, food, drink, entertainment, purchase or hire of cars other than stock-in trade).
 The main benefit of this authorization is a cash flow benefit.